Christian, Reformed,

 Yet one Church,

-Families, the Kingdom’s primary building blocks
+Families, the kingdom’s primary building blocks

-in the Way of the Kingdom
+Discipling our children in the way of the kingdom